Logistics Workers Disrupting the Global Supply Chain

 Jake Alimahomed-Wilson is Professor of Sociology at California State University, Long Beach.
-His research interests are in the areas of logistics, racism and labour, and workers' struggles.
 He is the author of Solidarity Forever?
-Race, Gender, and Unionism in the Ports of Southern California (Lexington Books, 2016), co-author of Getting the Goods: Ports, Labor, and the Logistics Revolution (Cornell University Press, 2008) and the editor of Choke Points (Pluto, 2018).
+Race, Gender, and Unionism in the Ports of Southern California (Lexington Books, 2016), and the editor of Choke Points (Pluto, 2018).

-PART I - Building Labour Power and Solidarity Across the World’s Choke Points
+PART I - Building Labor Power and Solidarity Across the World’s Choke Points

-1. 'Labour and Social Movements Strategic Usage of the Global Commodity Chain Structure' by Elizabeth A. Sowers, Paul S. Ciccantell and David A. Smith
+1. Labor and Social Movements’ Strategic Usage of the Global Commodity Chain Structure - Elizabeth A. Sowers, Paul S. Ciccantell, and David A. Smith

 PART II - Disruptions: Logistics Workers Resisting Exploitation

-7. 'Decolonising Logistics: Palestinian Truckers on the Occupied Supply Chain' by Jake Alimahomed-Wilson and Spencer Louis Potiker
+7. Decolonizing Logistics: Palestinian Truckers on the Occupied Supply Chain - Jake Alimahomed-Wilson and Spencer Louis Potiker

 PART III - Neoliberalism and the Global Transformation of Ports

-PART IV - New Organising Strategies for the Global Supply Chain
+PART IV - New Organizing Strategies for the Global Supply Chain

 eBook ISBN: 9781786802347